 Chris had tried to quit before — the gum, the patch — but nothing worked.
 He knew that he had an addictive personality (two packs a day, two pots of coffee a day —sense a pattern?) and that quitting everything cold turkey was the way to go.
 For him, it was easier get rid of all his bad habits at once and replace them with more positive habits, so he decided to quit smoking, alcohol, and caffeine.

-Smoking is a habit that 36.5 million Americans still partake in.
+Smoking is a habit that 34 million Americans still partake in.
 You probably know many of the reasons why you should quit smoking and perhaps you’ve even tried to quit once or twice.
 If you weren’t successful the first time around, don’t lose hope.
 With the right support and a genuine desire to rid your life of tobacco, you can quit for good.
-On November 16, 2017, smokers around the country will take part in the Great American Smokeout.
-Why not make 2017 the year you join them?

 3 Tips to Help You Quit Smoking

 - Find your motivation: If you broke into a cold sweat just reading the words “cold turkey” don’t worry, quitting cold turkey like Chris did isn’t the only way to go.
 You also don’t need to tackle three bad habits at once.
 There are numerous ways to quit smoking, and finding the right one for you is the key to success.
 Chris’s advice for those trying to quit is, “You have to find your motivation.
 Each person is different so you have to find what works for you.”
 Chris’s motivation was the prospect of feeling better physically and mentally.